motiv-labs/janus/docs/quick_start/add_plugins.md

 X-Ratelimit-Reset →1498773715
 ```

 This means the plugin is working properly.
-Now lets make the same requet 4 more times...
-On the fith time you should get:
+Now lets make the same request 4 more times...
+On the fifth time you should get:

 ```
 Status Code: 429 Too Many Requests